SimonSubokLee/ston-docs-son/admin/intro.rst

 .. figure:: img/intro_2layers.png
    :align: center

 The storage layer supervises data at the core.
 The application layer is on top of the storage layer.
-Within the application layer, the service logic is implemented and content transfer for small scale customers can also be processed.
+Within the application layer, the service logic is implemented and content delivery can also be processed for a small number of customers.
 The storage layer and application layer can create a decent early stage service.

 .. figure:: img/intro_graph_1.png
    :align: center

-As the service expands, budget uses change.
+As the service expands, the budget may change.
 In the early stage, logic development consumes a huge portion of budget.
 On the contrary, in the growing period, data management consumes most of the budget as the number of users increases.
-Content transfer becomes the main concern as the service matures, making it the biggest obstacle for service scale-out.
+Content delivery becomes the main concern as the service matures, making it the biggest obstacle for service scale-out.
 How can the exploding bandwidth be covered?

 The Edge : Delivery Layer
 ==========================